fonoster/routr/docs/docs/contributing.md

 We have good first issues for new contributors and help wanted issues suitable for any contributor. [good first issue](https://github.com/fonoster/routr/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) has extra information to help you make your first contribution. [help wanted](https://github.com/fonoster/routr/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) are issues suitable for someone who isn't a core maintainer and is good to move onto after your first pull request.

-Sometimes there won’t be any issues with these labels.
-That’s ok!
+Sometimes there won't be any issues with these labels.
+That's ok!
 There is likely still something for you to work on.
-If you want to contribute but you don’t know where to start or can't find a suitable issue, you can reach out to us via  [Discord](https://discord.gg/4QWgSz4hTC) or [GitHub Discussions](https://github.com/fonoster/routr/discussions) and we will help you find something.
+If you want to contribute but you don't know where to start or can't find a suitable issue, you can reach out to us via  [Discord](https://discord.gg/4QWgSz4hTC) or [GitHub Discussions](https://github.com/fonoster/routr/discussions) and we will help you find something.

 Once you see an issue that you'd like to work on, please post a comment saying that you want to work on it.
 Something like "I want to work on this" is fine.